nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka stabilized after crisis under old monetary law: CB Governor
+### Sri Lanka was stabilized after crisis under old monetary law: CB Governor

 *2025-08-29 17:15:00* · [`economynextcom`](https://economynext.com/sri-lanka-stabilized-after-crisis-under-old-monetary-law-cb-governor-238673/) · `en`

-ECONOMYNEXT – Sri Lanka’s stabilization measures were take under an older monetary law, before a new legilstion with greater Central Bank independence was enacted Governor Nandalal Weerasinghe who hiked rates, operated deflationary policy and also appreciated a collapsed currency.
+ECONOMYNEXT – Sri Lanka’s stabilization measures were taken under an older monetary law, before new legislation with greater Central Bank independence was enacted, said Governor Nandalal Weerasinghe, who hiked rates, operated deflationary policy and also appreciated a collapsed currency.

 Sri Lanka enacted a new Central Bank Act (CBA) in September 2023, which aimed at providing more independence to the agency, in the hope it will help maintain stability, replacing a Monetary Law Act (MLA) dating back to 1949.